ignite/cli/docs/guide/scavenge/07-keeper.md

 ## Reveal Solution

-Make the required changes in the `x/scavenge/keeper/msg_server_reveal_solution.go` file so the reveal solution method can manage the following:
+Reveal solution method should do the following:

 * Check that a commit with a given hash exists in the store
 * Check that a scavenge with a given solution hash exists in the store